 Located in Bahamas, the snorkeling in Exuma Cays offers over fifteen scenic snorkel dive spots.
-The best Exuma Cays snorkeling based on popularity are considered to be Exuma Cays Land Sea Park, Stocking Island, Harbor Buoys, Fowl Cay Reef, and Duck Cay.
+The best Exuma Cays snorkeling based on popularity are considered to be Exuma Cays Land Sea Park, Stocking Island, Fowl Cay Reef, Duck Cay, and Harbor Buoys.
 For a detailed dive site description and printable snorkel dive map, just select a Exuma Cays snorkeling dive below.

 Southeast of Nassau at the northwest end of Exuma Cays, the snorkeling at the Exuma Cays Land and Sea Park is an amazing experience filled with dense marine life among the staghorn and elkhorn coral forests.
 The region is protected by the government under the Bahamas National Trust.
 It is known for its high water clarity with visibility up to 100 feet.